-Tax Questions Who pays tax on the entity's income?
-Column A Partnership Partners Partnership Column B S Corporation Shareholders S corporation Column C C Corporation Shareholders C Corporation Are operating losses passed through to owners?
-Yes Yes Yes No No No Are capital gains (losses) reported on owners' tax retu as such? rns Yes Yes Yes No No No Are distributions of profits taxable to owners?
-Yes No Yes No Yes Nontax Factors Partnership S Corporation C Corporation Is the liability of owners limited?
+Column A Column B Column C Tax Questions Partnership S Corporation C Corporation Who pays tax on the entity's income?
+Partners Shareholders Shareholders Partnership S corporation C Corporation Are operating losses passed through to owners?
+Yes Yes Yes No No No Are capital gains (losses) reported on owners' tax retu ırns Yes Yes Yes as such?
+No No No Are distributions of profits taxable to owners?
+Yes Yes Yes No No No Nontax Factors Partnership S Corporation C Corporation Is the liability of owners limited?
 Yes Yes Yes No No No Is there free transferability of ownership interests?
-Yes Yes Yes No No No
+Yes Yes Yes · • No No No